Royal Albion Hotel Project, Brighton

 A detailed heritage report by Archaeology South-East (UCL) traces the Albion’s 200-year development and supports Listed Building Consent applications.
 Public access may be possible on request.

-Phase 2 nears completion.
 Demolition and asbestos clearance of Lion Mansions are substantially finished.
 Planning advances for Phase 3 (Clive House demolition), with Phase 4 (Albion refurbishment) due in autumn 2025.

 Planning and Listed Building Consent approvals are delayed with Brighton & Hove City Council, so Pool Valley remains closed until Clive House demolition is complete.
 Additional documentation is being prepared by HNW Architects and Lewis & Co Planning.
 For safety, one lane of the A259 remains shut as a debris zone, with protective scaffolding walls shielding the adjoining Grade II* Albion.